XTLS/Xray-docs-next/docs/en/config/outbounds/shadowsocks.md

 | 2022-blake3-aes-256-gcm       |         32 |
 | 2022-blake3-chacha20-poly1305 |         32 |

-In the Go implementation, a 32-byte key always works.
+In the Go implementation, 32-byte keys always work.

 - Other encryption methods

-Any string can be used as a password.
-There is no limit on the password length, but shorter passwords are more susceptible to cracking.
-It is recommended to use a password of 16 characters or longer.
+Any string.
+There is no limit on password length, but short passwords are more likely to be cracked.
+It is recommended to use passwords of 16 characters or longer.

 > `level`: number

 User level.
-Connections will use the corresponding [local policy](../policy.md#levelpolicyobject) associated with this user level.
+The connection will use the [local policy](../policy.md#levelpolicyobject) corresponding to this user level.

-The `level` value corresponds to the `level` value in the [policy](../policy.md#policyobject).
-If not specified, the default value is 0.
+The value of `level` corresponds to the `level` value in [policy](../policy.md#policyobject).
+If not specified, the default is 0.